Aeroperú Flight 603: Criminal prosecution

 Chacaliaza was convicted in Peru for negligent homicide and given a two-year suspended sentence in 1998.
 Four other defendants were acquitted.
 Chacaliaza said he would appeal the ruling, claiming that sabotage brought down the plane and that he had removed the adhesive tape.

-Peruvian air accident investigator Guido Fernández criticised the ruling, stating that the maintenance worker was relatively uneducated and had little understanding of what he did.
+Peruvian air accident investigator Guido Fernández criticized the ruling, stating that the maintenance worker was relatively uneducated and had little understanding of what he did.
 Fernández argued that his supervisors bore more responsibility, yet Chacaliaza was the one prosecuted by the system.

-To this day, it is not known why he used duct-tape instead of the brightly colored tape that he was supposed to apply.